-The incubation, which lasts for 43 – 45 days is both mother’s and father’s duty, is followed by hatching of two young eagles.
-However sometimes the older and stronger one kills the younger (or the younger dies of hunger).
+The incubation, which lasts for 43 – 45 days is both mother’s and father’s duty, is followed by the hatching of two young eagles.
+However, sometimes the older and stronger one kills the younger (or the younger dies of hunger).

 After about 3 months the offspring feathers, being able to fly after 65 – 70 days.
 The most serious threat for young eagles are the torrential rains and excessive heat, which forces the parents to adapt the nesting spot to the local climate requirements.

 Flight speed – one of the fastest birds in the world

 In open-air, the golden eagle may reach 130 km/h (81 mph) (nearly as fast as a common swift), although its mean speed usually does not exceed 45-50 km/h (28-31 mph).

 During hunts, its velocity in a diving flight may reach 190 km/h (118 mph).